Age, Race & Gender Discrimination Cases in Monterey County

 - Not allowing members of these groups access to the same services or benefits afforded to other employees

-If you feel you have been discriminated against because of your age, gender, or race, then discuss your situation with Attorney Bill Marder, a Silicon Valley employment discrimination attorney at Marder Employment Law.
-Bill Marder has more than 25 years of experience fighting on behalf of wrongfully treated employees.
+If you have faced discrimination in the workplace due to your age, gender, or race, speak with Attorney Bill Marder.
+At Marder Employment Law, our employment discrimination attorney has over 25 years of experience fighting on behalf of wronged employees.
 He is known for competently handling employment claims in a quick and efficient manner.
 His track record includes millions of dollars in recoveries and numerous satisfied clients.

 Definitions of Workplace Discrimination

 The law clearly outlines elements of age, race, and gender discrimination.
-Because it may be difficult to prove discrimination occurred in some cases, it is important that you keep records and documents detailing the behavior and acts.
+It can be difficult to prove discrimination occurred in some cases.
+Therefore, it is important that you keep records and documents detailing the behavior and acts.
 The more evidence you have, the stronger you case becomes.

 The definitions of workplace discrimination are as follows:

-- Age discrimination: Usually involves older employees.
-If you have been shut out from a promotion or replaced by a younger, less experienced employee (who is paid less and whose health insurance costs are less), you may be the victim of age discrimination.
+- Age discrimination: If you have been shut out from a promotion or replaced by a younger, less experienced employee, you may be the victim of age discrimination.
+Likewise, employers who refuse to hire an older employee in favor of younger workers may be violating laws prohibiting age discrimination.

-- Race discrimination: Usually involves national origin.
-If you have been treated unfairly because of physical characteristics, language, culture, or ancestry, you may be the victim of racial discrimination.
+- Race discrimination: If you have faced unfair treatment because of physical characteristics, language, culture, or ancestry, you may be the victim of racial discrimination.
 Certain questions on an application can reveal bias, as well as refusing to promote someone because of their race.

 Bill Marder Only Requires Payment If You Recover Money